 We need that connection to live happy, healthy lives.5

 To see models of what love looks like.
-To loved, and be loved right back.

 And build relationships with emotionally healthy people.
 Because they’ll treat us with kindness.